 This will determine how dense your support material is printed, similar to Infill Percentage.
-The higher percentage, the better support, but it will be harder to remove the support material, will use more material, and will lead to a larger total printing time.
+The higher percentage the better support, but it will be harder to remove the support material and will use more material.

 Distance X/Y

 This will determine how far away from your object in the X/Y plane that the support material is being placed.